 The water heater is against the wall in the garage.
 The other side of that wall is the hallway in the house.
 One side of the wall to the other is about 6 inches.
 At that small distance, I decided to hang a coil of wire on the garage side of the wall as a transmitter antenna, and another coil on the hall side as a receiving antenna, and use the pair like a very inefficient transformer.
 An alternating current in the transmitting coil, induces a small alternating voltage across the receiving coil.

-The 555 chip is configured as a square wave (roughly) oscillator.
+The 555 chip is configured as a square wave oscillator (well, almost square.)
 The output from the 555 drives a transistor that switches on and off, which quickly starts and stops current flow in the transmitter coil.
 Capacitor C2 is 0.0068 uF, which with the resistors shown, gives a frequency of about 10 kHz.
 I found the higher the frequency, the better the receiver could pick it up.

 When the transmitter is on, a voltage in induced across the receiver coil, L1.
 This signal then goes through 2 amplifier steps.
 The first one multiplies the signal 10 times, and the second multiplies that by another 100 times.
-Coupling capacitors C1 and C3 are 0.0068uF and C2 is 0.002uF (sorry, I forgot to put those values on the drawing.)
 The signal, which is an AC signal, is converted to a pulsating DC signal by diode D1.
 This signal then charges capacitor C4.
 When the voltage on C4 gets high enough, it turns on the output transistor, which turns on the LED, D2.

 Why did he do that?